 Clinical testing is expensive, time consuming, and subject to uncertainty.
 We cannot guarantee that any current or future clinical studies will be conducted as planned or completed on schedule, if at all, or that any of our product candidates will receive regulatory approval.
 We initiated clinical trials in patients with metastatic melanoma, cervical, head and neck and non-small cell lung cancers, and in other indications in collaboration with third parties.
-We plan to initiate trials in new indications.
-Even as these trials progress, issues may arise that could require us to suspend or terminate such clinical trials.
+We plan to initiate trials in new indications, and new cohorts in existing trials.
+Even as these trials progress, issues may arise that could require us to suspend or terminate such clinical trials or could cause the results of one cohort to differ from a prior cohort.
 A failure of one or more clinical studies can occur at any stage of testing, and our future clinical studies may not be successful.
 Events that may prevent successful or timely initiation or completion of clinical development, or product approval include: